 We are now nearing the end of the second cycle of four-year terms.
 There has been more time to evaluate pros and cons, and it is appropriate to again examine the issue.
+The original reasoning for moving from three to four-year terms has been shown to be invalid.

 Incumbent Councillors, out of convenience, would probably prefer longer terms between campaigns.
 This should not be a consideration.
 What is more important is that voters have more frequent chances to exercise their democratic right, and to judge how they feel elected officials are representing their citizens.
-For potential candidates considering running, a three-year commitment is much less daunting than a four-year term.
+For potential candidates considering running, a three-year commitment is much less daunting than a fouryear term.
 And for incumbents pondering whether or not to run again, the same can be said.